16 Important Questions to Ask when Buying a Horse

 4. Do I Have the Necessary Facilities?

-Not only do you need a barn, stalls, and a pasture, but you also need a strong, sturdy fence and all the equipment that comes with caring for a horse.
-This equipment can include, but is not limited to:
+Not only do you need a barn, stalls, and a pasture, but you also need a strong, sturdy fence and all the equipment that comes with taking care of a horse.

 • Grooming Equipment